 \subsubsection{Challenges}

-Star clusters have crossing times on the order of $1$ Myr; meanwhile, planetary orbits span decades or even days.
+Star clusters have crossing times of the order of $1$ Myr, whereas planetary orbits span decades or even days.
 This wide dynamical range in time presents a major challenge for simulations of planetary systems in star clusters.

-To accurately resolve planetary orbits over long times, it is crucial to suppress the secular growth of the energy error.
-This is typically achieved using symplectic integrators, which consider the system's Hamiltonian and incorporate a shared time step scheme, ensuring long-term accuracy.
-However, this same shared time step scheme renders them inefficient for cluster environments since the tightest orbit dictates the time step for all other particles, stalling any progress given the $\mathcal{O}(N^2)$ operations required in Newtonian gravity.
+To accurately resolve planetary orbits over long times, it is crucial to suppress secular growth of the energy error.
+This is typically achieved using symplectic integrators, which consider the system's Hamiltonian and incorporate a shared time-step scheme, ensuring long-term accuracy.
+However, this same shared time step scheme renders them inefficient for cluster environments since the tightest orbit dictates the time step for all particles, stalling any progress given the $\mathcal{O}(N^2)$ operations required in Newtonian gravity.
 As a result, codes built for cluster dynamics typically adopt alternative approaches.

-Instead, cluster codes generally assign individual time steps to each particle, allowing those on longer dynamical timescales to have their forces updated less frequently.
-While this allows for efficient modelling of clusters, the various approximations make them poor at resolving small-scale systems such as planetary systems, as evidenced by the drift in energy error plaguing these algorithms.
+Instead, cluster codes generally assign individual time steps to each particle, allowing particles on longer dynamical timescales to have their forces updated less frequently.
+While this allows efficient modelling of clusters, the approximations make them poorly-suited to resolving small-scale systems such as planetary systems, as evidenced by the drift in energy-error that plagues these algorithms.

-As a result, studies of planetary systems in cluster environments face a trade-off: either employ an optimised cluster code (e.g. a fourth-order Hermite integrator), which efficiently captures global dynamics but poorly resolves planetary motion, or use a symplectic code that accurately models planetary orbits but is computationally prohibitive for environments with a large dynamical range.
+As a result, studies of planetary systems in cluster environments face a trade-off: either employ an optimised cluster code (e.g. a fourth-order Hermite integrator), which efficiently captures global dynamics but poorly resolves planetary motion, or use a symplectic code that accurately models planetary orbits but is computationally prohibitive in environments with a large dynamical range.
 A promising way to overcome these limitations is through hybrid approaches, which couple specialised integrators under defined assumptions to leverage the strengths of both methods.